tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 access-control decisions, as the value is provided by the client without additional authentication or verification.
-Servers that offer services restricted to clients in a specific country or administrative region must rely on geoIP databases to determine the client's location for access control purposes.
+Servers that offer services restricted to clients in a specific country or administrative region might already rely on geoIP databases to determine the client's location for access control purposes.
 However, the Geolocation Client Hint can be used to customize responses based on where the client claims to be within that